AndrewAPrice/Perception/README.md

 Shovel and Turkey are being developed seperately from Perception, so that they may be embedded into any system or application.

 ## Directory Structure
+- fs - The root file system.
-- Shovel - Tools related to the Shovel language build system - compiler, assembler
+- shovel - Tools related to the Shovel language build system - compiler, assembler
-- Turkey - The Turkey virtual machine
+- turkey - The Turkey virtual machine
-- Perception - The Perception kernel will eventually go in here.
+- perception - The Perception kernel will eventually go in here.

 ## Todo
 This is a very high level to-do list.
 Near goals: